The Witch (2016)Folk Horror

 Folk horror draws its power from the oldest layer of human fear — the dread that predates Christianity, that lives in standing stones and harvest rituals and the ancient relationship between a community and its land.
 These films propose that beneath the surface of modern life, older beliefs persist, and that those beliefs have teeth.

 The folk horror revival of the 2010s brought the tradition to global audiences.
-Robert Eggers's The Witch (2015) committed fully to seventeenth-century Puritan worldview, presenting witchcraft as real and the forest as genuinely satanic.
-Midsommar (2019) relocated folk horror to Sweden, using a May Queen festival to process a grief-stricken woman's emotional journey — the cult as therapy, the ritual as transformation.
-Apostle (2018), Hagazussa (2017), and The Ritual (2017) each explored different cultural expressions of the same fundamental fear: that the old gods never left, and that they are hungry.
+Robert Eggers's The Witch (2016) committed fully to seventeenth-century Puritan worldview, presenting witchcraft as real and the New England forest as genuinely satanic.
+Midsommar (2019) relocated folk horror to Sweden, using a Hårga commune's midsummer festival to process a grief-stricken woman's emotional journey — the cult as therapy, the ritual as transformation.
+Kill List (2011) and A Field in England (2013) brought the form back home with a darker, more disorienting British register, while Apostle (2018) reworked the Wicker Man's blueprint as gory revenge.

 Essential Films